 - Putt Putt - Adds a stock.
 Win when tableau is empty.
 There are seven tableaus.
 Initially containing five cards face up in each tableau.

 - Ants - Adds a stock.
 Win by moving all to the foundations.
 There are four foundations.
-Initially containing one card face up in each foundation.
 There are four tableaus.
+Initially containing one card face up in each tableau.